confirmedwtf/Solana-AMM-SDK-Documentation/src/getting-started/quick-start.md

         - For a swap every 10 minutes, set `speedFactor` to approximately 0.017
     - `minSolPerSwap` and `maxSolPerSwap`: Start small (0.005-0.006) and adjust based on your needs
 - **Jito Tip**: Set to 10001 to prioritize your transaction
-- **Private Key**: Use your Phantom/Solana wallet private key or use an array format
+- **Private Key**: Support for both base 58 string format and byte array format

 ## Important Notes

-- Always test with small amounts first
-- Ensure you have enough SOL in your wallet (at least 2 SOL recommended)
+- Ensure you have enough SOL in your wallet (at least 0.03 SOL recommended)
-- Higher `jitoTipLamports` values (10001, 30001) increase transaction priority
+- If transactions are not landing, try increasing the jito tip (defaults to 10000 lamports if not specified)
 - Never share or commit your private keys
 - Monitor your RPC usage to stay within provider limits